0x6d72/vayu/README.md

 $ ./vayu LUA_SCRIPT
 ```

-where LUA_SCRIPT is the lua containing all the server logic.
+where LUA_SCRIPT is the lua script file containing the entire server logic.

 ## C Interface